This text is translated into Russian by google automatic human level neural machine.

 One of the priority areas for the development of the modern oil and gas industry in Russia is the diversification of directions and methods of supply to world markets.
 In this light, the Far East is a key region for the country to enter the rapidly growing markets of the APR countries.
 Moreover, further development of hydrocarbon reserves here presupposes the development of high-technology processing industries.

-The Sakhalin Center for Oil and Gas Production is leading in volume indicators for the Far East.
-In 2016, Sakhalin produced 18,3 million tons of oil, including gas condensate, and 29,6 billion cubic meters.
-Meters of natural gas - growth by the previous year was 7,2% and 3,2%.
+The Sakhalin Oil and Gas Production Center is the leader in terms of volume in the Far East.
+In 2016, Sakhalin produced 18,3 million tons of oil, including gas condensate, and 29,6 billion cubic meters. meters of natural gas - growth compared to the previous year was 7,2% and 3,2%.

-By the end of the twentieth century, it became clear that the development of Sakhalin shelf reserves required significant financial resources and modern technology.
-On the basis of the production sharing agreement, the projects "Sakhalin-1" and "Sakhalin-2" started.
-The operator of the former is ExxonMobil's subsidiary, Exxon Neftegas Ltd. Shares in the consortium are also owned by Rosneft, Indian ONGC and Japanese SODECO.
-Most of the oil (2016 million tons of oil produced in 8,5 year) is sent via pipeline to the terminal in DeKastri, and from there for export.
-The main consumer of gas so far is the Khabarovsk Territory (up to 2025, deliveries up to 2,9 billion cubic meters per year are envisaged).
-To increase the output of blue fuel, the option of its sale to the LNG plant within the framework of the Sakhalin-2 project or the construction of its own facilities in DeKastri is being considered.
+By the end of the 1th century, it became clear that significant financial resources and modern technologies were needed to develop the reserves of the Sakhalin shelf zone.
+The Sakhalin-2 and Sakhalin-2016 projects were launched on the basis of a production sharing agreement.
+The first is operated by ExxonMobil's subsidiary, Exxon Neftegas Ltd. Rosneft, India's ONGC and Japan's SODECO also have stakes in the consortium.
+Most of the oil (in 8,5, 2025 million tons of oil was produced) is sent through the pipeline to the terminal in De-Kastri, and from there for export.
+The main consumer of gas so far is the Khabarovsk Territory (up to 2,9, supplies of up to 2 billion cubic meters per year are envisaged).
+In order to increase the production of blue fuel, the option of selling it to a liquefied natural gas plant within the Sakhalin-XNUMX project or building its own facilities in De-Kastri is being considered.

 The second carrier company is Sakhalin Energy (its shareholders are Gazprom, the Anglo-Dutch RoyalDutch / Shell, the Japanese Mitsui and Mitsubishi).
 In 2016, the operator exported about 5,5 million tons of oil and almost 11 million tons of LNG.
 In addition, Sakhalin Energy supplies natural gas to the Gazprom pipeline system, including the Sakhalin - Khabarovsk - Vladivostok gas pipeline, in payment of royalties to the Russian side in kind.
 In 2016, about 1,1 billion cubic meters were transferred. meters